hugochang1/Tutorial/Spec/Location/Major Achievements/readme.md

   - my effort
     - study the spec within 1 month
     - fix all SUPL protocol stack issue
-    - provide the documentation and training within my compnay
+    - provide the documentation and training within my company
   - result
     -  pass all test cases by using Spirent test machine within 2 months